NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies on 128 UCR datasets.
+Ablation studies are conducted on 128 UCR datasets.
 We report the average performance by either finetuning the model from the pretrained checkpoint or training the model from scratch.
 All results are the average of 5 runs.

 \paragraph{Data Normalization and Encoding} We first study various ways to preprocess and normalize the data by keeping the overall Transformer backbone.
 We consider Z-score, instance normalization (IN) and no preprocessing at all (i.e., identity) for the input sequence.
 A linear layer and a LayerNorm are used to encode windows to tokens.
 We also consider alternative methods proposed in PLE~\citep{gorishniy2022embeddings} to encode the mean and the std scalars.
 In Table~\ref{tab:abl_encoding}, our numerically multi-scaled embedding outperforms all the baselines.
 The PLE method relies on the quantiles of the training dataset and thus is difficult to scale properly when the data is complex and large.